 - Realigning nasal fractures manually for a fractured nose.

 In many cases, oral and maxillofacial surgeons diagnose and treat the acute symptoms of injury but will wait until the initial symptoms subside to perform surgical procedures.
 With bone injuries to the eye, an ophthalmologist is consulted to restore vision.

 Teeth and Dental Injuries

 While many forms of facial trauma affect the teeth, these injuries also occur in isolation and may require collaboration between dental professionals.
-Maxillofacial and Oral surgeons frequently manage treatment of fracture in the supporting bone or restoring teeth that are missing or displaced.
-The approach to treatment of injuries to the teeth and surrounding dental structures include:
+Oral and maxillofacial surgeons frequently manage the treatment of fractures in the supporting bone or restore teeth that are missing or displaced.
+The approaches to the treatment of injuries to the teeth and surrounding dental structures include:

 - Splinting the teeth by wiring or bonding teeth together.